-An system example of the DAC5687 used for a flexible real IF radio is shown in Figure 76.
+An system example of the DAC5687 used for a flexible real IF radio is shown in Figure 74.
 A complex baseband input to the DAC would be generated by a digital upconverter such as Texas Instruments GC4116, GC5016, or GC5316.
 The DAC5687 would be used to increase the data rate through interpolation and flexibly place the output signal using the FMIX and/or CMIX blocks.
-Although the DAC5687 X4 mode is shown, any of the modes (X2, X4L, or X8) would be appropriate.
+Although the DAC5687 X4 mode is shown, any of the modes (x2, x4L, or x8) would be appropriate.

-Figure 76.
+Figure 74.
 System Diagram of a Real IF System Using the DAC5687

-With the DAC5687 in external clock mode, a low-phase-noise clock for the DAC5687 at the DAC sample rate would be generated by a VCXO and PLL such as Texas Instruments CDC7005, which can also provide other system clocks at the VCXO frequency divided by 2^{-n} (n = 0 to 4).
+With the DAC5687 in external clock mode, a low phase noise clock for the DAC5687 at the DAC sample rate would be generated by a VCXO and PLL such as Texas Instruments CDC7005, which can also provide other system clocks at the VCXO frequency divided by $2^{-n}$ (n = 0 to 4).
 In this mode, the DAC5687 PLLLOCK pin output would typically be used to clock the digital upconverter.
 With the DAC in PLL clock mode, the same input rate clock would be used for the DAC clock and digital upconverter and the DAC internal PLL/VCO would generate the DAC sample rate clock.
-Note that the internal PLL/VCO phase noise may degrade the quality of the DAC output signal, and also has higher nonharmonic clock-related spurious signals (see the Nonharmonic Clock-Related Spurious Signals section).
+Note that the internal PLL/VCO phase noise may degrade the quality of the DAC output signal, and will also have higher non-harmonic clock-related spurious signals (see the Non-Harmonic Clock Related Spurious Signals section).

-Either DACA or DACB outputs can be used (with the other DAC put into sleep mode) and would typically be terminated with a transformer (see the Analog Current Outputs section).
+Either DACA or DACB outputs can be used (with the other DAC put into sleep mode) and would typically be terminated with a transformer (see the Analog Current Output section).
 An IF filter, either LC or SAW, is used to suppress the DAC Nyquist zone images and other spurious signals before being mixed to RF with a mixer.

 An alternative architecture uses the DAC5687 in a dual-channel mode to create a dual-channel system with real IF input and output.
-This would be used for narrower signal bandwidth and at the expense of less output frequency placement flexibility (see Figure 77).
+This would be used for narrower signal bandwidth and at the expense of less output frequency placement flexibility (see Figure 75).
 Frequency upconversion can be accomplished by using the high-pass filter and CMIX $f{DAC}/2$ mixing features.

-Figure 77.
-System Diagram of a Dual-Channel Real IF Radio
+Figure 75.
+System Diagram of a Dual Channel Real IF Radio